Red5/red5-websocket/README.md

 Websocket plug-in for Red5

-This plugin is meant to provide websocket access to applications running in red5.
-Special thanks to Takahiko Toda (poepoemix@hotmail.com) for the initial code that we started with.
-The latest code has a rewritten handshake routine which compiles with rfc6455.
+This plugin is meant to provide websocket functionality for applications running in red5.
+The code is constructed to comply with rfc6455.

 http://tools.ietf.org/html/rfc6455

+Special thanks to Takahiko Toda and Dhruv Chopra for the initial ideas and source.

 Configuration
 --------------